Is Now a Good Time to Invest?

 - Do you have secure employment?

 Job security is key to maintaining a healthy financial situation.
-If you are working in a steady job and have your monthly budget under control, it’s a great time to get in touch with a financial advisor who you trust to talk about investing.
+If you are working in a steady job and have your monthly budget under control, it’s a great time to get in touch with a financial adviser who you trust to talk about investing.
 If you’re in between jobs, or you have reduced hours due to COVID-19, it might not be the best time to put your savings on the line in investments.
-If you are a contract employee, self-employed, or a temporary worker and deal with seasonal layoffs, speak with a financial advisor to see what may work for your situation within your budget.
+If you are a contract employee, self-employed, or a temporary worker and deal with seasonal layoffs, speak with a financial adviser to see what may work for your situation within your budget.

 Is Now a Good Time to Invest?
 Determine Your Financial Goals and Risk Tolerance